-Jussi Parkkila begins his fourth season as Colorado's goaltending coach after being named to his position on July 7, 2017.
+Jussi Parkkila finished his fourth season as Colorado's goaltending coach in 2020-21 after being named to his position on July 7, 2017.

 After ranking 30th in team goals-against average prior to Parkkila's arrival, the Avs have improved from 16th to 15th to sixth, where they ranked in team goals-against average (2.69) to close out the 2019-20 campaign, finishing in the top 10 of the category for the first time since 2002-03.
 The Avs also ranked fourth in team save percentage (.913).